NIH-NEI/gdb/README.md

-# The Omics Discovery Bench (ODB)
+# The Grounded Discovery Bench (GDB)
-*A Novel Benchmark Framework for Evaluating Higher-Order Reasoning and Discovery in AI-driven Biological Interpretation*
+*A Multi-dimensional benchmark framework for evaluating grounded reasoning and discovery capabilities in scientific AI*

 ------------
-- **Authors**: Vijay Nagarajan PhD, Reiko Horai PhD
+- **Authors**: Vijayaraj Nagarajan PhD, Reiko Horai PhD
 - **Affiliation**: Laboratory of Immunology, NEI/NIH
 - **Contact**: nagarajanv@nih.gov
 ------------

-## Introduction: A Benchmark for scientific discovery
+## Introduction: A Benchmark for grounded scientific discovery

-In complex scientific fields like bioinformatics, the true value of an AI tool is not just its accuracy, but its ability to perform higher-order reasoning—synthesizing data into coherent narratives, forming novel hypotheses, and constructing plausible models of biological systems.
-Standard Natural Language Processing benchmarks often fail to capture this crucial dimension.
+As AI systems become increasingly integrated into scientific workflows, *simple accuracy metrics are no longer sufficient* to capture what truly matters: a model’s ability to perform **grounded reasoning**, *interpret complex data*, *synthesize coherent insights*, and *propose meaningful hypotheses* based on real evidence.
+Traditional natural language benchmarks — focused on factual recall or surface comprehension — miss this deeper dimension of reasoning that drives *discovery-oriented science*.

-The **Omics Discovery Bench (ODB)** was developed to address this gap.
-ODB is an open-source benchmark framework that evaluates and ranks analytical tools on their ability to interpret high-throughput omics data.
-Our "Groundedness-First" philosophy prioritizes structured, verifiable, and data-driven reasoning over simple narrative fluency.
+The **Grounded Discovery Bench (GDB)** was developed to fill this gap.
+GDB is an **open-source, multi-dimensional benchmark framework** that evaluates and ranks analytical tools based on:
+- **Fidelity to curated ground truth** (evidence-aligned reasoning), and
+- **Discovery & synthesis capacity** (higher-order insight and novel hypothesis generation).

+GDB’s *groundedness-first* philosophy prioritizes structured, verifiable, and data-driven reasoning over simple narrative fluency or memorized patterns.
+Unlike domain-specific benchmarks, the Grounded Discovery Bench is designed to be *generalizable*, enabling its application to scientific fields beyond omics — including but not limited to biology, chemistry, materials science, and physics — where evidence-aligned discovery is essential.

+## Why GDB Matters

+Modern AI evaluation research increasingly highlights the limitations of simple performance metrics and the need for **rich, multi-axis evaluation frameworks** that measure reasoning, synthesis, and trustworthiness alongside accuracy and recall — moving evaluation from *surface correctness* toward *meaningful scientific interpretation*.

+Grounded Discovery Bench achieves this by:
+- Combining established sub-metrics (e.g., ranking quality, set similarity, semantic similarity) into normalized task scores;
+- Aggregating those into a **Composite Grounded Reasoning Score (CGRS)** using a principled, weighted scheme; and
+- Generating a **Grounded Discovery Score (GDS)** that reflects a model’s balance of *evidence fidelity* and *discovery potential* in a multi-dimensional performance space.

+Together, these components provide a *holistic evaluation* of AI capabilities in **scientific discovery contexts**, supporting rigorous comparison, model selection, and further research on grounded reasoning.

+## Broader Impact

+The Grounded Discovery Bench framework helps bridge the gap between:
+- Benchmarks focused on task accuracy (e.g., question answering, classification) and
+- Benchmarks measuring *meaningful scientific insight and interpretive reasoning*, which are increasingly important as AI moves from *assistive* to *collaborative* roles in research and scientific decision-making.

 ---